- CNDDB News

 The CNDDB is a "natural heritage program" and is part of a nationwide network of similar programs overseen by NatureServe (formerly part of The Nature Conservancy).
 All natural heritage programs provide location and natural history information on special status plants, animals, and natural communities to the public, other agencies, and conservation organizations.
 The data help drive conservation decisions, aid in the environmental review of projects and land use changes, and provide baseline data helpful in recovering endangered species and for research projects.

 The goal of the CNDDB is to provide the most current information available on the state's most imperiled elements of natural diversity and to provide tools to analyze these data.
 For more detailed information on the CNDDB, read this article from Fremontia, a publication of the California Native Plant Society.
 The CNDDB concentrates its work on areas with active NCCP/HCPs, and high priority areas identified by CDFW and other biologists.
 For example, the map here shows which counties received the most attention from CNDDB staff in 2015.

 CNDDB data are available in a variety of ways.
 Take a look at our Maps and Data page for additional information.

 The primary method of access to the CNDDB data is via RareFind, which allows for complex querying and reporting by subscribers.
-There are two different RareFind applications.
-RareFind 3 is a Windows-based application that is installed on the user's computer, while RareFind 5 is a newer, Internet-based application that eliminates the need for the user to download updated data every month.
+RareFind 5 is an Internet-based application that eliminates the need for the user to download updated data every month.